brorb/710-wiki/Content/YouTube/Videos/7-10 Tone/LOG-47.mp4.md

 SYSTEM: 222222
 SYSTEM ID: 222222222**

-**Video Summary:** LOG data is comprised of twos, normal red and black static, timer counts down from 144 to 143.
+**Video Summary:** LOG data is comprised of twos, normal red and black static, timer counts down from 144 to 143, with a bell-like noise distantly in the background as soon as the number changes.